-Term Definition
+Definition

-These are unique IDs that can be used, with referen MPAN, to identify your LDNO.
-The charges for other operators can be found on their website. arges for other network
+These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
+The charges for other network operators can be found on their website.

 ID Distribution Service Area Company

 10 East of England UK Power Networks

-11 East Midlands Western Power Distribution
+11 East Midlands Western Power

+Distribution

 12 London UK Power Networks

 13 Merseyside and North Wales Scottish Power

 14 Midlands Western Power Distribution

 15 Northern Northern Powergrid

 16 North Western Electricity North West

-Distributor IDs 17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution plc
+17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution plc

 18 South Scotland Scottish Power

 19 South East England UK Power Networks

 20 Southern Electric (and embedded networks in other areas) Southern Electric Power Distribution plc

 21 South Wales Western Power Distribution

 22 South Western Western Power Distribution

 23 Yorkshire Northern Powergrid

 24 All Independent Power Networks

 25 All ESP Electricity

 26 All Energetics Electricity Ltd

-27 All The Electricity Network Company Ltd
+27 All The Electricity Network

+Company Ltd

-29 All Harlaxton Energy Networks
+29 All Harlaxton Energy Networks Ltd

-Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
-It is a requirement that all licensed electricity distributors and suppliers become parties to the DCUSA.
+30 All Leep Electricity Networks Limited

+31 All UK Power Distribution Ltd

+ID 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 29 30 operators can be found on their webIDDistribution Service Area10East of England11East Midlands12London13Merseyside and North Wales14Midlands15Northern16North Western17Scottish Hydro Electric (and embedded networks in other areas)18South Scotland19South East England20Southern Electric (and embedded networks in other areas)21South Wales22South Western23Yorkshire24All25All26All27All30All

 Term Definition Distribution Network Operator (DNO) An electricity distributor that operates one of the 14 distribution services areas and in whose electricity distribution licence the requirements of Section B of the standard conditions of that licence have effect.
 Distribution Services Area The area specified by the Gas and Electricity Markets Authority within which each DNO must provide specified distribution services.
-Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: • Grid Supply Points or generation sets or other entry points to the points of delivery to: • Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
+Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: Grid Supply Points or generation sets or other entry points to the points of delivery to: Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
 EHV Distribution Charging Methodology (EDCM) The EDCM used for calculating charges to Designated EHV Properties as required by standard licence condition 13B of the Electricity Distribution Licence.
 Electricity Distribution Licence The Electricity Distribution Licence granted or treated as granted pursuant to section 6(1) of the Electricity Act 1989.
 Electricity Distributor Any person who is authorised by an Electricity Distribution Licence to distribute electricity.
 Embedded LDNO This refers to an LDNO operating a distribution network which is embedded within another distribution network.
 Embedded Network An electricity Distribution System operated by an LDNO and embedded within another distribution network.
 Entry Point A boundary point at which electricity is exported onto a Distribution System from a connected installation or from another Distribution System, not forming part of the total system (boundary point and total system having the meaning given to those terms in the BSC).
 Exit Point A point of connection at which a supply of electricity may flow from the Distribution System to the Customer's installation or User's installation or the Distribution System of another person.